One-Shot Imitation Learning: A Pose Estimation Perspective

 Here we take a look at one-shot imitation learning, where we assume (1) only a single demonstration, (2) no further data collection following the demonstration, and (3) no prior task knowledge.

-The best way to leverage the single available demonstration is to transfer the demonstrated trajectory to any novel target scene.
+The best way to make use of the single available demonstration is to transfer the demonstrated trajectory to the novel scene that is observed at test time.

 Trajectory Transfer